pyscripter/pyscripter/Help/source/llmintegration.md

 - Cloud-based LLMs
   - [OpenAI](https://openai.com/) models such as (GPT-3.5 Turbo and GPT-4o)
   - [Gemini](https://gemini.google.com/) models such as (1.5 Flash and 1.5 Pro) by Google
+  - [DeepSeek](https://www.deepseek.com/) models such as deepseek-chat and deepseek-reasoner

 - Local LLMs (support is provided by using [Ollama](https://github.com/ollama/ollama)).
   Choice of [models](https://ollama.com/library) include:
   - llama3 and codellama by Meta